nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 *Required actions* to be taken that do not block the operations:

 * Start counting the time (this can be based on a Timer or Thread for instance).
-* In the case of a call to :c:func:`nrf_modem_os_event_notify` function, all waiting threads must wake up, reporting back the remaining time of the timer through the :c:var:`timeout` variable.
+* In the case of a call to :c:func:`nrf_modem_os_event_notify` function, all waiting threads must wake up, reporting back the remaining time of the timer through the ``timeout`` variable.

 The following points decide the *Function return value*: